 Local Resources with Global Connections

-Our curriculum collections include unique and carefully curated resources to help educators facilitate or design locally relevant investigations utilizing real-world data and phenomena.
+Our curriculum collections include unique and carefully curated resources to help educators facilitate or design locally relevant explorations and investigations utilizing real-world data and phenomena.
 This collection is primarily focused on 6th-12th grade resources, but many of the activities and resources can be adapted for use with other grades.
 This collection is designed to grow and adapt.
 We will be adding new topics and resources as they become available.
 Please explore.
 Share.
 Shape our future scientists!

 Do you have a resource that you think we should include in our collections?
 Do you see something that needs to be updated or changed?
-Email us at email@example.com.
+Email us at firstname.lastname@example.org.

 As coastal communities are faced with the reality of the effects of climate change they must grapple with tough decisions.
 In this collection, your students can explore the real-world consequences of sea-level rise on the coastal community of Isle de Jean Charles.

 Choices are often made with the best of intentions, but the future is never certain.
-In this collection, your students can explore the causes of coastal land loss, the proposed solutions, and test out their own ideas on how to protect the city of Phoenix.
+In this collection, your students can explore the causes of coastal land loss, the proposed solutions, and test out their own ideas on how to protect the city of Phoenix and nearby communities.

 As communities grow and prosper they require additional space, but what does this mean for the wetlands that border these urban areas?
 In this collection, your students will explore stakeholder perspectives, the consequences of the loss of wetlands, and possible alternatives to the destruction of these valuable resources.

 Urban landscapes often sacrifice wild spaces.
 New Orleans was built on what was once cypress swamp and marsh.
 In this collection, your students can explore the project to restore the urban marsh at the mouth of Bayou St. John, track the evolution of the marsh, and design their own urban mini-marsh restoration project.